OpenZer0/type-chef-di/README.md

 if you would like to improve the documentation, click on the "edit on GitHub" button and make a pull request.

 ![Maurer Krisztián](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/yvztdtigbpibxyjhiby7.png)

-Thank you for reading, ❤️ tell me your opinion in the comment section. 🧐